FAQ

 In addition to the funds the Lacks family has received from the foundation, Henrietta’s sons are paid consultants on the HBO film version of The Immortal Life, and they and other members of Henrietta’s family regularly appear as paid speakers at events related to The Immortal Life.
 You can see a schedule of their speaking events that are open to the public online here.
 If you would like to invite the Lacks family to speak, please e-mail the details of your request to Miriam Feuerle at Lyceum Agency: miriam [AT] lyceumagency [DOT] com, or call her at 503.467.4621.

 This is the question I get more often than any other.
 The answer is that no research institutions, universities, or companies have given money to the Lacks family directly, and they likely never will.
 There is concern among research organizations that giving money to the Lacks family would set a legal precedent: If they pay Henrietta’s family for use of HeLa cells, what about the millions of other people whose cells and tissues have been used in research?
 Who pays them, and how much?
 One of my hopes in setting up the foundation was that some of those companies and research institutions might feel that donating to a foundation in Henrietta’s name would let them recognize her contribution to science and the impact it had on her family, without concern for setting a legal precedent.
-So far that hasn’t happened.
-You can hear me answer this and other related questions in more detail in numerous interviews on the Media page of this site, particularly the interview with Tavis Smiley.
+In 2020, a few such institutions have stepped forward, including biotech company Abcam, The Howard Hughes Medical Institute and a lab at UCSD.
+You can read more about those gifts here and here.
+You can also hear me answer this and other related questions in more detail in numerous interviews on the Media page of this site, particularly the interview with Tavis Smiley.

 A group at Hopkins has also worked closely with the Lacks family and the Henrietta Lacks Foundation to ensure that members of Henrietta’s family get their healthcare needs taken care of.